 We base recommendations on the best available research evidence (where evidence is available to guide decision-making), the consensus recommendations of guideline groups convened in other jurisdictions, and the expert experience of the guideline panels.

-Where possible, these processes follow GRADE methodology, adapted as necessary to be suitable for the expedited nature of the process.
+Where possible, these processes follow GRADE methods, adapted as necessary to be suitable for the expedited nature of the process.
 Where adaptations to the GRADE methods are made, these are documented and the methods used clearly described.

 Guideline panels consider, refine and agree new and revised existing recommendations at weekly, fortnightly or monthly meetings or as new research emerges.

 New and revised recommendations made by the guideline panels are endorsed by the National Steering Committee of the Taskforce.
 Endorsed recommendations are published online in MAGICapp and disseminated through traditional and social media channels.